elkadata/cdi/README.md

 ####  c.
 HPA (HorizontalPodAutoscaler)

-- When the application is deployed, it will create a minimum of 2 nodes and a maximum of 5 nodes
+- When the application is deployed, it will create a minimum of 2 nodes and maximum of 5 nodes
 - We use the Utilization scenario type for CPU and Memory

       CPU :